amstevenson/file-api/README.md

 main directory of this service.

 After this file has been placed in the main directory, change the DRIVE_APP_SECRET_KEY environment variable in config.py to reflect the value of your secret key found within the file you inserted.

 ## Running

-Can use a virtualenv, although there isn't much here for now.
-Quickest way is to use python ./manage.py runserver.
+### Fastest way (standalone):

+python3 ./manage.py runserver

 ### Virtualenv